vasishth80987/user-activity-tracking/README.md

 # user-activity-tracking
-User tracking and Activity logging package for laravel
+User tracking and Activity logging trait package for laravel